Return to the home page

 For the Birds!

 owlTime for spring walks and bird watching!
-Take your science curriculum outdoors, along with binoculars if you have 'em, a trusty bird guide like Peterson's or the National Audubon Society's, a sketch pad or camera, snacks for the kids and (most importantly, because this is all you really need) your eyes and ears.
+Take your science curriculum outdoors, along with binoculars if you have 'em, a trusty bird guide like Peterson's, a sketch pad or camera, snacks for the kids and (most importantly, because this is all you really need) your eyes and ears.
+See also Birdwatching on our Activities and Crafts page.

 Then rent a car or get a friend who has one (if you don't) for this fabulous day-trip about 45 minutes from the George Wwashington Bridge.
 Take I-80 west, to I-278 towards Morristown, to exit 30A, North Maple Ave.
 Bear left onto South Maple, then turn left onto Lord Stirling Road.
 Pass an inviting nature center on your left and find the parking area (also on your left) for the Raptor Trust, with an educational center on one side and trails to the birds past the gazebo to your right.
 This is a bird hospital in the middle of the forest!